 You’ll have to accept these as they’re integral to the game, especially your location.
 The game needs to know your location so it knows what Pokemon to spawn and your environment (land, ocean, city, etc.).

 If you don’t have a Google account, you’ll have to register one in order to play Pokemon Go.
 If you already have one, just log in.

-Step 5: Understand the compromises before you play Pokemon Go on your Chromebook
+Step 5: Understand the compromises of playing Pokemon Go on your Chromebook instead of a smartphone.

-So, besides the AR and GPS issues, the game basically works.
-You’ll be able to catch Pokemon while chatting with friends on Google Hangouts and Skype while watching YouTube while trying to type up your document in Google Docs.
+So, besides the AR and GPS issues, the game basically works and is playable.
+You’ll be able to catch Pokemon while chatting with friends on Google Hangouts and Skype while watching YouTube while trying to do your English assignment in Google Docs.

 And you can do this anywhere.
 Only on Chromebook.
 Only for geeks.

 This is pretty cool that you can basically emulate the game on a laptop.
 Although it’s glitchy, it shows the power of integration between Chrome OS and Android.
 It’s pretty impressive and I had a blast playing the game on a laptop screen over my phone.
 I’m pretty sure over time the game will improve.
 Perhaps even a Chrome OS version will come out.